lumagateinc/Resource-Scheduler/docs/README.md

 ![Documentation Home](images/header_img.png)

-The Resource Scheduler for Microsoft Azure provides a quick and easy way to create group schedules to stop and start Azure VMs on the schedule (the days and times) you specify.
+The Resource Scheduler for Microsoft Azure provides a quick and easy way to create group schedules to stop and start Azure VMs on the schedule (days and times) you specify.

 > **NOTE**: While additional resource types may be added in the future, "resources" in the current release refers to Azure VMs.